Konstantin Georgiev (MSc, BEng (Hons))

-Data Scientist at RedStar AI (https://redstar.ai/)
+Health Data Scientist at RedStar AI (https://redstar.ai/)

 HighSTEACS, Ageing and Health, AIAI (School of Informatics) research groups

 Frailty and acute disability are growing concerns within healthcare services, many outcomes of which are unpredictable.
 Healthcare resources that can be allocated to support the rehabilitation of individuals with complex symptoms are finite.
-Additionally, inactivity during hospitalization often results in increased risk of decline in independence, quality-of-life and can even lead to the acquisition of new disabilities.
+Additionally, inactivity during hospitalisation often results in increased risk of decline in independence, quality-of-life and can even lead to the acquisition of new disabilities.
 Untimely intervention and unclear decision boundaries that define the patient condition are typically the cause of this.
-Current approaches in geriatric medicine do not support personalized care for multimorbid patients.
+Current approaches in geriatric medicine do not support personalised care for multimorbid patients.
 With the recent introduction of Electronic Health Records, there is a major unmet potential, in terms of data-driven approaches for rehabilitation assessment.
-This data can be utilized to build structured care pathways by identifying key factors that drive improvement or decline in patient health throughout their recovery process and ensure the approach that minimises the patient risk is undertaken.
+These data can be utilised to build structured care pathways by identifying key factors that drive improvement or decline in patient health throughout their recovery process and ensure the approach that minimises the patient risk is undertaken.
 These analyses can then be communicated to professionals using explainable Machine Learning techniques to allow individualised patient profiling and treatment management.

 Current project grants

 Sir Jules Thorn PhD Scholarship programme

 Health Improvement Scotland research grant for the project "Developing an artificial intelligence tool for dementia risk from routine healthcare data" in collaboration with Red Star AI, The Usher Institute

 The MSc DataLab Scholarship award